Unleash/unleash/website/docs/reference/strategy-constraints.md

 In this section, `<context-field>` is used as a placeholder for an arbitrary context field.
 With the exception of the `currentTime` field, you can use any context field in its place.
 :::

-Unleash currently supports 15 different constraint operators.
-The operators can be grouped into four different categories based on their method of comparison.
+Unleash supports a wide range of constraint operators. `IN` and `NOT_IN` are basic operators that are available in all versions and SDKs.
+All other operators require Unleash version 4.9+ and [SDK compatibility](../reference/sdks/index.md#strategy-constraints).

 ### Constraint negation / inversion {#constraint-negation}